IntershopCommunicationsAG/version-recommender-gradle-plugin/README.md

 This gradle plugin allows to automate dependency updates.
 Therefore the project can define an update strategy.
 This plugin works together with the nebula-dependency-recommender and nebula-publishing-plugin to inject the resolved versions in to the build configuration.

+This plugin doesn't use the standard gradle version resolver.
+The version.properties contains the current version of the project, so no pattern are used, like (1.3.+).
+The resolver uses the current version, the defined update strategy and a list of available versions to use calculate the new recommended version.
+Therefore an additional lock file is not necessary.

 # Update strategy

 Dependent on the context of development, stabilization or feature development, different update strategies for